LucasBehrendt/tech-blog/README.md

     - Unfortunately not implemented due to time constraints.
 Planned to be implemented in the future.

+  - As a Site User I can visit other members profile pages so that I can see their information and a list of their posts.

+    - Unfortunately not implemented due to time constraints.
+Planned to be implemented in the future.

+  - As a Site User I can search among the posts so that I can find a certain post or posts about a certain topic.

+    - Unfortunately not implemented due to time constraints.
+Planned to be implemented in the future.

 ### Automated Testing

 Using Django TestCase extensive python testing was performed, which helped show the benefits of writing tests for code.
-For this project an MVP was prioritized, therefore the application was built before the tests were written.
+For this project a Minimum Viable Product was prioritized, therefore the application was built before the tests were written.
 After getting acquainted with testing python code on this project, a test-driven development will be adopted for future projects.

 46 tests were written to test as much of the code as possible.
 The result is presented below.